api-platform/docs/core/performance.md

     // ...
 }
 ```
-And voilà, you have a fully working HTTP cache with it's own invalidation API.
+And voilà, you have a fully working HTTP cache with an invalidation API.

 #### Varnish